 The other gatekeeper to know about is the Chase 5/24 rule, which blocks approval (not just the bonus) if you’ve opened five or more personal credit cards from any issuer in the past 24 months.
 The new eligibility rules don’t override 5/24.
 If you’re over the threshold, you’ll get denied on the application itself regardless of whether you currently hold the other Sapphire.
 Anyone planning the hold-both play needs to check their 5/24 status before applying, and ideally sequence the Reserve and Preferred applications around any other recent card activity to avoid burning a slot unnecessarily.

-Chase Sapphire Reserve: The Card to Prioritize First
+Chase Sapphire Reserve: What The Premium Card Offers

 The Reserve carries a $795 annual fee, but the math works for active travelers: $300 annual travel credit, $500 annual Edit by Chase Travel credit, $300 StubHub credit, complimentary Apple TV+ and Apple Music, DashPass plus $300 in DoorDash credits, Priority Pass with Sapphire Lounge access, and primary rental car coverage up to $75,000.
 Used consistently, the credits alone cover the annual fee with room to spare.